-Paul has dedicated time to serve as a member of the School Based Health Center task force, the Mamaroneck Avenue School PTA, and as a coach in the Mamaroneck Youth Football League.
-Paul’s involvement as a parent volunteer has enabled him to work with two Board members and the school administration and has motivated him to play a larger role in helping to shape the district’s education program as a Board member.
+Paul has dedicated time to serve as a member of the School Based Health Center task force, the Mamaroneck Avenue School and Hommocks PTA, and as a coach in the Larchmont-Mamaroneck Soccer League.
 He has worked in the healthcare sector since graduating from college and currently works for a Biotech company.
 Paul earned his B.S. in Biology from Union College in Schenectady, New York.
-Paul and his wife Valerie have 3 children -- a daughter at Hommocks, a son at MAS, and their youngest is in the Dos Caminos program at MAS.
-This is Paul's second year on the Board and second year as Secretary.
+Paul and his wife Valerie have three children -- a daughter at MHS, a son at Hommocks and their youngest is in the Dos Caminos program at MAS.
+This is Paul's third year on the Board and second year as Secretary.

-Sari is an attorney and educator who has lived in Larchmont for six years.
-She is serving her first year as trustee on the Board of Education.
-As a teacher, Sari taught at public schools such as Greenwich High School in Greenwich, Connecticut and LaGuardia High School for the Performing Arts in New York City.
+Sari is an attorney and educator who has lived in Larchmont for seven years.
+She is serving her second year as trustee on the Board of Education.
+As an English teacher, Sari taught at public schools such as Greenwich High School in Greenwich, Connecticut and LaGuardia High School for the Performing Arts in New York City.
 Sari's insight in education benefits the educational needs of our children, as well as teachers and administrators in the system.
 Sari and her husband Scott have three daughters, all of whom attend Murray Avenue School.
 She is Co-Chair of the Social Action Committee at Larchmont Temple as well as an active member of the Murray Avenue PTA and served as Co-Chair of the Parent Association for Westchester Jewish Center’s Early Childhood Center.
 Sari holds a Masters in Education from Teachers College, Columbia University and a J.D. from Benjamin N. Cardozo School of Law.

 The Mamaroneck Schools Board of Education consists of seven dedicated volunteers, who are elected to staggered three year terms.
 The Board is responsible for several key areas: establishing policy; defining District priorities and goals; monitoring and evaluating progress; approving contracts, bonds and the annual budget; and selecting and evaluating the Superintendent of Schools.